kevserbal/TCP-Multiple_Server/README.txt

 Server Side  :                                    Client Side :
--------> cd /MerveNur_Kevser/server               ------> cd /MerveNur_Kevser/client
+-------> cd server                                ------> cd /client

 -------> make server                              ------> make client

 -------> ./server                                 ------> ./client

                                                   ------> type the name of file that you want to download
 						  												                                          ------> Look at the /MerveNur_Kevser/client directory
 							The file is there... (imge.pgm is not working properly, We couldm't get it work)

 THE REFERCES FOR CODE